DrakeAFK/DrakeAFK-Blog/src/content/blog/what-i-use.md

 ### <u>Operating System</u>

 - Micro$oft Windows 11 Pro
-  - I use Micro$oft Windows 11 Pro on my gaming desktop and gaming laptop.
+  - I use Microsoft Windows 11 Pro on my gaming desktop and gaming laptop.
 - Arch Linux
   - I reserve the 1TB SATA SSD on my gaming desktop as a dual boot for Linux (I use Arch, btw).
 I use Arch on my gaming desktop for everything other than gaming and editing work.
 - Pop!_OS